whage/thesis/thesis.md

 ### Advantages of static languages

 #### Peace of mind
-Static typechecking provides a basic set of guarantees about our code.
+Static type checking provides a basic set of guarantees about our code.
 We know that if it compiles, we used the types correctly.
-This is not a proof of correctness in general as well-typed programs can easily contain logic errors, bugs that cause the program to compute incorrect results even though it is a syntactiaclly valid program.
+This is not a proof of correctness in general as well-typed programs can easily contain logic errors, bugs that cause the program to compute incorrect results even though it is a syntactically valid program.
 Logic errors are mistakes in the implementation that static typing cannot fix for us but they can provide us a safety net against a whole class of errors.

-A static typechecker checks the whole of the program in contrast with a dynamic typechecker that only checks the parts that actually get executed when the program is running.
+A static type checker checks the whole of the program in contrast with a dynamic type checker that only checks the parts that actually get executed when the program is running.
 Especially when changing parts of large programs, static checking makes sure we don't break something elsewhere in the code without having to rely on meticulous testing.